 As Accounting Officer, the Principal has responsibility for reviewing the effectiveness of the system of internal control.
-During the period in question the review has been informed by:
+During the year in question the review has been informed by:

-- the work of the peer reviewer; - the work of the external auditors; - the financial management and governance self-assessment process; - the work of the executive managers within the academy who have responsibility for the development and maintenance of the internal control framework.
+- the work of the reviewer; - the work of the external auditors; - the financial management and governance self-assessment process; - the work of the executive managers within the academy who have responsibility for the development and maintenance of the internal control framework.

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Finance and Audit Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Finance Audit Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by order of the members of the board of trustees on 30 November 2017 and signed on their behalf, by:
+Approved by order of the members of the board of trustees on Select date above their behalf, by: